storacha/w3up/packages/filecoin-client/README.md

 ### `Storefront.filecoinAccept`

+The [`filecoin/accept`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#filecoinsubmit) task is an _effect_ linked from successful execution of a `filecoin/offer` task, it is executed to issue a receipt for the success or failure of the task.

-Signal that a submitted piece has been accepted in a Filecoin deal.
+A receipt for successful execution indicates that the offered piece has been accepted in a Filecoin deal.
+In this case the receipt will contain proofs that the piece was included in an aggregate and deal.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure.

 ```js
 import { Storefront } from '@web3-storage/filecoin-client'